markhuot/markhuot.github.io/_posts/2017-06-14-a-noobs-into-to-react.md

 ## Nesting

 I wanted to make this a little more involved and needed something to work against.
-I searched Dribble for “widget” and found this movie poster that could probably be “React-ified" without too much trouble.
+I searched Dribble for "widget" and found this movie poster that could probably be "React-ified" without too much trouble.

 https://dribbble.com/shots/2197748-Day-049-Movie-Card

-In there, I've got a few “components” to worry about:
+In there, I've got a few "components" to worry about:

-1. A “photo” component for JGL's smiling face
+1. A "photo" component for JGL's smiling face
-2. Maybe a “movie details” component for the text
+2. Maybe a "movie details" component for the text
-3. A “rating” component for the 7.5/10?
+3. A "rating" component for the 7.5/10?
-4. A “button” component for the “Watch Trailer” link
+4. A "button" component for the "Watch Trailer" link

 So, let's set them all up and see what happens.
 First thing's first, let's create our `MoviePoster.js` component,